Loco Dice: Background and career

 Loco Dice was born to Tunisian parents, who immigrated to Düsseldorf, where he was born and raised.
-Loco Dice started his career as a hip hop DJ and rapper, establishing a residency at local Düsseldorf club, Salon des Amateurs, before gaining support slots for performers such as Usher, Ice Cube, Jamiroquai, Snoop Dogg and R. Kelly.
+Loco Dice started his career as a hip hop DJ and rapper, establishing a residency at local Düsseldorf club Salon des Amateurs, before gaining support slots for performers such as Usher, Ice Cube, Jamiroquai, Snoop Dogg and R. Kelly.

-He eventually, transitioned to house and techno, upon the urging of fellow DJs, Timo Maas and Sven Vath, after a summer in Ibiza in 2002.
-Since then, Dice has been a staple in the electronic music scene performing at venues such as Space, Fabric, or Time Warp He has released records on labels such as Ovum, M-nus, Cadenza, Cocoon and Four Twenty, as well as his own imprint label, Desolat.
-He also compiled and mixed "Time Warp 07", a double CD featuring various minimal tracks.
+He eventually transitioned to house and techno, upon the urging of fellow DJs, Timo Maas and Sven Vath, after a summer in Ibiza in 2002.
+Since then, Dice has been a staple in the electronic music scene performing at venues such as Space, Fabric, or Time Warp.
+He has released records on labels such as Ovum, M-nus, Cadenza, Cocoon and Four Twenty, as well as his own imprint label, Desolat.
+He also compiled and mixed Time Warp 07, a double CD featuring various minimal tracks.

 Since 2002, Dice has been a staple on the Ibiza summer circuit, formerly with Carl Cox at Space and Ushuaïa but as of 2022, dividing his time between Pacha and Hi Ibiza.
-Outside the dance music scene, Loco Dice has written runway soundtracks for Argentine-Italian fashion designer, Marcelo Burlon during Men’s Fashion Week in Milan for the FW2020 and SS2020 seasons.
+Outside the dance music scene, Dice has written runway soundtracks for Argentine-Italian fashion designer Marcelo Burlon during Men's Fashion Week in Milan for the FW2020 and SS2020 seasons.